How did you do the graphics for your website?

 I feel that I’m pretty good at dialogue and plotting.
 Ultimately though, my strengths and weaknesses are best determined not by myself, but by you.
 Let me know how I’ve done.

-Why are you giving away an entire series for free?
+Why are you giving The Book of Lost Wisdom away for free?

-Because I’d prefer to spend more time writing and less time dealing with the business end of writing, which I’ve done before, and didn’t enjoy.
+Because I’d prefer to spend more time writing and less time dealing with the business end of writing, which I’ve done before and didn’t enjoy.
 To me, having more control over my own projects is worth the limitations inherent in self-publishing.
+That said, if a company were going to make me an offer on it, I probably wouldn’t turn it down.
+For the time being, I’d rather have fun writing than spend my time dealing with publishers.
+Writing has always been a passion.
+The business of writing, not so much.